What does a Children's Occupational Therapist do?

 Reflexology is a gentle form of massage using essential oils which all have different qualities and produce different effects.

-Two qualified reflexologists come into school every Monday to work with our pupils.
+Two qualified reflexologists come into school to work with our pupils.
 For some the aim is calming, for others stimulation but all pupils derive benefit from the treatments.
 The techniques used are gentle and non invasive and concentrate on the feet.
 We make the experience a multisensory one using smells, music and lights equipment.
 The reflexologists chart the pupils' responses and progress.

 What is a Paediatric Physio?